 Sixty of Melbourne’s dangerous and congested level crossings are now gone for good, with Glenroy Road re-opening to traffic in the early hours of this morning, connecting the community and improving safety for locals and commuters in the city’s north.

-Since 2015, the Level Crossing Removal Project has transformed suburbs and communities across Melbourne and on every train line – from Werribee to Frankston, and Lilydale to Mernda.
+Since 2015, the Level Crossing Removal Project has changed suburbs and communities across Melbourne and on every train line – from Werribee to Frankston, and Lilydale to Mernda.

 Removing 60 level crossings since 2015 has saved 42 hours of boom gate down time in the morning peak each weekday, delivered 35 new and upgraded stations and unlocked more than 20 MCGs worth of open space, improving communities all over the city.